 Youth Advisory Council

-The World Oceans Day Youth Advisory Council was created to help develop World Oceans Day into a unique way to connect and unite youth around the world.
-Their goal is to be a global network of leaders that help shape our vision and actions for a better future with a healthier ocean that sustains us all.

-#### SECOND VERSION

-Youth Advisory Council

 The World Oceans Day Youth Advisory Council helps develop World Oceans Day into a unique opportunity to connect and unite youth and others around our blue planet, with the focus on action for a healthier ocean and more sustainable society.